online doctor logo

 What are the first symptoms of chlamydia?

-Some symptoms of chlamydia in men include pain when urinating, white or cloudy discharge from the tip of the penis, pain in the testicles or burning or itching in the urethra.
+Some symptoms of chlamydia in men include pain when urinating, white or cloudy discharge from the tip of the penis, pain in the testicles, or burning or itching in the urethra.

-Talk to online doctors now and get medical advice, online prescriptions, refills, and medical notes within minutes.
+Talk to online doctors now and get medical advice, online prescriptions, and referrals within minutes.
 On-demand healthcare services at your fingertips.

 talk to online doctor 24/7 free